Advisers turn to alternative mutual funds on U.S. rate rise fears

 Alternative mutual funds can mimic hedge funds through strategies such as shorting various assets but must comply with mutual fund regulations such as a roughly 33 percent limit on leverage, or borrowed cash, and a maximum 15 percent exposure to illiquid securities.

-Examples include the AQR Long-Short Equity Fund (QLEIX.O), Blackstone Alternative Multi-Manager Fund BXMMX.O, and the BlackRock Global Long/Short Credit Fund (BGCAX.O).
+Examples include the AQR Long-Short Equity Fund, Blackstone Alternative Multi-Manager Fund, and the BlackRock Global Long/Short Credit Fund.

 While the rush into the funds has continued this year through May, the $229 billion Pimco Total Return Fund and the $72 billion Templeton Global Bond Fund, the two largest actively-managed bond mutual funds, have posted outflows of nearly $16 billion and $745 million over the same period, respectively, according to Morningstar data.